mbhatt1/agentic_lpci_framework/README.md

 ## 🌟 **What is LPCI?**

-**LPCI (Latent Prompt Control Injection)** represents a paradigm shift in AI security vulnerabilities.
+**LPCI (Latent Prompt Control Injection)** represents a new shift in AI security vulnerabilities.
 Unlike traditional prompt injections that affect single interactions, LPCI attacks are persistent, cross-session, infrastructure-level exploits that can compromise entire AI systems.

 If someone asks me (not that anyone is), I'd consider this to be a sub-type of persistent memory poisoning - exact analog to stored/DOM based XSS.
 It's different than context poisoning because the poisoning is done in control plane ecosystem level (sometimes at an infrastructure level).
 The ecosystem TOCTOU part is new.